hikeventures/hikeventures.github.io/_posts/articles/products/2015-01-11-recording-nature-sound-for-your-dslr-videos-zoom-h5.markdown

 ---

 # Cables
 To connect the Sennheiser MKE 600 straight to your Sony A7 you would need a <a href="http://amzn.to/2ebT0gZ" rel="nofollow" target="_blank">Sennheiser KA 600</a> cable.
 If you want to connect your Sennheiser MKE 600 to your Zoom H5 then you should also get a <a href="http://amzn.to/2eG7o0g" rel="nofollow" target="_blank">XLR cable</a>.
+To connect the Sennheiser MKE 600 with the Zoom H5 you also need to have <a href="http://amzn.to/2eHakul" rel="nofollow" target="_blank">XLR male to female cable</a>.

 ---